iamtrask/OM-Welcome-Package/README.md

 To **lower the barrier to entry to privacy preserving technology.**
 <br><br>
 This means that we want to help **you** by both making your products and research better, **and** protecting you along the way.
-<br><br>
-The OpenMined community does most of its communicating on Slack.<br>
-If you haven't joined our Slack team yet, [click here to join](https://slack.openmined.org)!

 <br><br><br>